The Shadow Lines: The Educational Edition

-The Shadow Lines : Educational Edition is a second version of the original Novel - The Shadow Lines first published by the Oxford University Press in 1995 and written by the same author Amitav Ghosh.
-The Book comes with the original Novel and 4 critical essays which describe and explain the meaning of the Novel.
+The Shadow Lines: Educational Edition is a second version of the original novel first published by the Oxford University Press in 1995 and written by the same author Amitav Ghosh.
+The book comes with the original novel and 4 critical essays which describe and explain the meaning of the novel.

-The main point of the new edition is to help students and university undergraduates in understanding the Novel and its meaning.

-The 4 critical essays in the book are as follows :
+The main point of the new edition is to help students and university undergraduates in understanding the novel and its meaning.
+The 4 critical essays in the book are as follows: